itsjonlebron/Backbone-One-iPad-Mini-Upgrade/README.md

 ### Prerequisites

 Start by 3D printing the 4 new parts, as this will take the most time:
-I recommend a fine print with a completely solid infill.
+I've provided the file format in mm and recommend a fine print with a completely solid infill.
 <ul>
 <li>Extended-BackBoneOne4_V5a-Top.stl</li>
 <li>Extended-BackBoneOne4_V5a-Bottom.stl</li>